 Insurance Companies Do Not Pay Punitive Damages

 Under the Official Code of Georgia Annotated (OCGA) §51-12-5.1, Punitive damages are awarded to victims of intentional accidents through a grossly negligent action, with malice, or with fraud.
-Drunk driving counts as a grossly negligent action and the court may impose a fine up to $250,000—in addition to whatever settlement they are ordered to pay.
+Drunk driving counts as a grossly negligent action, and the court may impose a fine of up to $250,000, in addition to whatever settlement they are ordered to pay.

 Punitive damages, also referred to as exemplary damages, generally are not paid by the insurance company.
-The drunk driver will need to pay punitive damages out of their own pocket.
+Instead, the drunk driver will need to pay punitive damages out of their own pocket.

 Types of Damages Insurance Companies Will Pay for

 Some of the most common damages an insurance company will pay for include: